JoshFundBoard/deveval/README.md

 The above requirements are minimum we need to see for this challenge.
 If you would like to go farther, or if you want to demonstrate a higher level of experience, there are several additional steps you can take.
 These are strictly optional!

 a.
+The current code retrieves labels and values for each dessert from Airtable, but only uses the values.
+You can enhance it by using each dessert's label for the button text, but saving the dessert values back to Airtable after the user selects their desserts and clicks the save button.

+b.
 Create a reusable status component that can be used to show the status of the get and post calls.
 It should have a button to dismiss it after success.
 You may want to use the Alert and Spinner components from React Bootstrap.

-b.
+c.
 Add a button to toggle the dessert sorting from alphabetical to use the order field from Airtable.

-c.
+d.
 After the user submits their choice, pop up a modal that shows their choice and the choices of other users.
 You can do a get from the /results endpoint to get all the results.

 ### Submitting and Evaluation